DC Comics has launched a new digital comics program, and the company is jumping in with both feet.

 "I think it's all really great.
 I love the fact that it's portable, the screen is very bright and glowing, the colors are very vibrant.
 I think it's an ideal tool and mechanism for reading digital comics," he said.
 "And the fact that you can have Wi-Fi or 3G digital service and download them instantaneously, or near instantaneously, will be a boom for the comic book business in general."

 There are currently no plans to change the Zuda webcomics site, and the executives wouldn't comment on whether the future of the site is in question, although the first installment of the Zuda webcomic Bayou is among the current offerings on the DC Comics app.DC also confirmed that the publisher has a royalty program in place for the writers, artists and other talent who created the comics sold on their digital stores.
+Rood said the future of DC's digital strategy will probably be focused on collections, which is one of the publisher's strong points, particularly through its Vertigo line.
+"We are very eager to work with other technology, and other partners, and certainly more formats that we're great at, including collected editions, original graphic novels, magazines and things beyond the periodical," he said.

 Beyond that, Lee said the possibilities for DC's digital presence are endless, and he's excited to see what happens, both as a company representative and as an artist.